parablog/apollo-conn-gen/readme.md

 ]
 ```

+Note that using wildcards only works for *scalar* fields.

 ### Selecting everything under a specific selection path

 The tool also supports selecting everything under a specific path.
 For example, if we wanted to select everything for the operation `get:/pet/{petId}`, then all we need to do is use a selection like so (note the double `*` at the end):